py-why/dowhy/docs/source/getting_started/index.rst

 Graphical causal model-based inference
 ---------------------------------------

-For features like root cause analysis, structural analysis and similar, DoWhy uses graphical causal models.
+For features like root cause analysis, point-wise counterfactual inference, structural analysis and similar, DoWhy uses graphical causal models.
 The language of graphical causal models again offers a variety of causal questions that can be answered.
 DoWhy's API to answer these causal questions follows a simple 3-step recipe as follows:

 .. code:: python